 College students are at higher risk of contracting meningitis.
 Studies have shown that crowded living conditions, a geographically diverse student population, radiator heat, active and passive smoking, bar patronage and alcohol consumption increase the risk of getting meningococcal disease.
 The incidence of invasive meningococcal infection is three times greater for students living on campus than those living off campus.
 Students living in dormitories were at least nine times more likely to get meningococcal disease than those not living in dorms.

-More than 3,000 cases occur each year in the United States and are caused by various subgroups of the bacterium N. meningitides such as C, Y, B, A and W-135.
-Entering college students, particularly those living in residence halls and group housing, are advised to strongly consider getting a dose of the meningococcal vaccine.
-The vaccine, which is usually effective for three to five years, protects against the A, C, Y and W-135 strains of bacterium N. meningitides.
+More than 3,000 cases occur each year in the United States and are caused by various subgroups of the bacterium N. meningitides such as C, Y, A, W-135 and B. Entering college students, particularly those living in residence halls and group housing, are advised to strongly consider getting the vaccinated against menigococcus.
+Vaccination is usually protective for three to five years

 Mumps is a viral infection that is considered relatively rare in the United States due to high vaccination rates that prevent the disease.
 However, there have recently been several outbreaks of mumps, primarily located in the Midwestern states.
 To date, there have been no reported outbreaks of mumps at California State University, Northridge or in the immediate area.

 CSUN does not specifically require vaccination for mumps.
 As part of the university's admission requirements, CSUN students must provide proof of having received measles, mumps, and rubella vaccine (MMR); provide proof of immunity to measles and rubella; or receive a medical or religious waiver.
 Most people who have been vaccinated for measles and rubella have received the MMR vaccine, which also vaccinates for mumps.

 The Klotz Student Health Center recommends that students, staff and faculty who are unsure of their immunization status review their immunization records with their health care provider.